tedee-com/tedee-bridge-api/webhooks/events.md

 - **data** - the data object specific to the event type/name

 For webhooks configured as "GET" in the method name, there are no content bodies and all values are passed as "query string" parameters.
+For webhooks configured as "GET+NO_PARAMS" in the method name, there are no content bodies and all values are passed in the path delimited by "/" character.
+No "?" or "&" characters will be used in the URL request.

 See the list of available webhook events and examples below.